-TO CASSIM OBIO ALLAH 20

-Poor Cassim! thou art doom'd to mourn By destiny's decree; Whatever happens it must turn To misery for thee.
+TO CASSIM OBIO ALLAH 20 Poor Cassim! thou art doom'd to mourn By destiny's decree; Whatever happens it must turn To misery for thee.
 Two sons hadst thou, the one thy pride, The other was thy pest; Ah, why did cruel death decide To snatch away the best?

-No wonder thou shouldst droop with woe.
-Of such a child bereft: But now thy tears must doubly flow.
-For, ah! the other's left.
+No wonder thou shouldst droop with woe, Of such a child bereft:

+But now thy tears must doubly flow, For, ah! the other's left.

 Aly Ben Ahmed Ben Mansour.

 A FRIEND'S BIRTHDAY 21

-When born, in tears we saw thee drown'd.
-While thine assembled friends around.
-With smiles their joy confest; So live, that at thy parting hour, They may the flood of sorrow pour, And thou in smiles be drest!
+When born, in tears we saw thee drown'd, While thine assembled friends around, With smiles their joy confest; So live, that at thy parting hour, They may the flood of sorrow pour, And thou in smiles be drest!

-30 Aly Ben Ahmed distinguished himself in prose as well as poetry, and an historical work of considerable reputation, of which he was the author, is still extant.
-But he principally excelled in satire, and so fond was he of indulging this dangerous talent that no one escaped his lash; if he could only bring out a sarcasm, it was matter of indifference to him whether an enemy or a brother smarted under its severity.
-He died at Bagdad A.B.
-302.

-21 The thought contained in these lines, appears so natural and so obvious, that one wonders it did not occur to all who have attempted to write upon a birthday or a death.
+30 Aly Ben Ahmed distinguished him-self in prose as well as poetry, and an historical work of considerable reputa-tion, of which he was the author, is still extant.
+But he principally excelled in satire, and so fond was he of indulg-ing this dangerous talent that no one escaped his lash; if he could only bring out a sarcasm, it was matter of indifference to him whether an enemy or a brother smarted under its severity.
+He died at Bagdad A.R.
+302. 10 The thought contained in these lines, appears so natural and so obvious, that one wonders it did not occur to all who have attempted to write upon a birthday or a death.

 TO A CAT

 Poor Puss is gone!
-'Tis fate's decree- Yet I must still her loss deplore, For dearer than a child was she, And ne'er shall I behold her more.

-With many a sad presaging tear

-This morn I saw her steal away,

-While she went on without a fear

-Except that she should miss her prey.

-I saw her to the dove-house climb,

-With cautious feet and slow she stept
+'Tis fate's decree-Yet I must still her loss deplore, For dearer than a child was she.
+And ne'er shall I behold her more.
+With many a sad presaging tear This morn I saw her steal away.
+While she went on without a fear Except that she should miss her prev.
+I saw her to the dove-house climb.
+With cautious feet and slow she stept By eating faster than she crept.
+Her subtle foes were on the watch.

-Resolv'd to balance loss of time

-By eating faster than she crept.

-Her subtle foes were on the watch,

-And mark'd her course, with fury fraught,

-And while she hoped the birds to catch,

 An arrow's point the huntress caught.

-In fancy she had got them all,

-And drunk their blood and suck'd their breath;
+In fancy she had got them all, And drunk their blood and suck'd their breath; And only drank the draught of death.

-Alas! she only got a fall,

-And only drank the draught of death.

-Why, why was pigeons' flesh so nice,

 That thoughtless cats should love it thus?

-Hadst thou but liv'd on rats and mice,

-Thou hadst been living still, poor Puss.

-Curst be the taste, howe'er refined,

-That prompts us for such joys to wish,
+Hadst thou but liv'd on rats and mice, Thou hadst been living still, poor Puss.
+Curst be the taste, howe'er refined, That prompts us for such joys to wish,

 And curst the dainty where we find

 Destruction lurking in the dish.